coockiezhang/Chen_website/content/authors/admin/_index.md

 - Visitors
 ---

-Chenyao Zhang is a graduate student at the Ohio State University.
+Chenyao Zhang is a PhD Candidate at the Ohio State University.
 She is also a graduate affiliate for Institute for Population Research (IPR).
-Her research interests include demographic topics such as fertility and mortality, as well as social stratification.
+Her research interests include demographic topics such as fertility and fertility preferences, as well as social stratification.
 She is originally from Beijing, China.